VNgwazini/Church-App/README.md

 ## Church App

-A demo website for a local church with links to sermons, study guides, and donation portals.
+A demo homepage for a local church with links to sermons, study guides, and donation portals.

 <a href="https://demo-church-app.vusa.io/">Demo Page<a>